Active Transport Update: April 2026

 Elected Director | Off Road

-Tim has been in senior leadership and strategic development roles for more than twenty years.
-He is currently Director of Executive Education in the School of Business and Law at Edith Cowan University and is a past Assistant Commissioner and General Manager in the public service.
-He is an Accountant (FCPA) and sits on the Divisional Council of CPA Australia.
+He is a past Director of Executive Education in the School of Business and Law at Edith Cowan University and Assistant Commissioner and General Manager in the public service.
+He is an Accountant (FCPA) and previously sat on the Divisional Council of CPA Australia.
+Tim has been involved in racing mountain bikes, BMX and triathlon for many years, both as a father of two children who race and as a past and current bike racer.

 Independent Director